paTRICK-swk/P-STMO/README.md

 ```bash
 python run_3dhp.py -f 81 --reload 1 --previous_dir checkpoint/PSTMOS_no_refine_50_3203_3dhp.pth
 ```
-After that, the 3D pose predictions are saved as `checkpoint/inference_data.mat`.
-These results can be evaluated using Matlab by running `3dhp_test/test_util/mpii_test_predictions_py.m`.
-The final evaluation results are obtained by averaging sequencewise evaluation results over the number of frames.
+After that, the 3D pose predictions are saved as `./checkpoint/inference_data.mat`.
+These results can be evaluated using Matlab by running `./3dhp_test/test_util/mpii_test_predictions_py.m`.
+The final evaluation results can be found in `./3dhp_test/mpii_3dhp_evaluation_sequencewise.xlsx`, which is obtained by averaging sequencewise evaluation results over the number of frames.
+For visualization, you can use `./common/draw_3d_keypoint_3dhp.py` and `./common/draw_2d_keypoint_3dhp.py`.

 ## Training from scratch
 ### Human 3.6M